blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 2. create a diagram of the components and how they relate to each other
 3. for each component and communications link, determine what failure looks like:
    1. determine how likely it is to fail, and exclude anything that is too unlikely to be worth our time
+   2. determine which remaining services are on the critical path for any service that has availability requirements, and exclude anything that isn't
-   2. determine what the failure mode is
+   3. determine what the failure mode is
-   3. determine what the user-visible effect or business impact of failure is
+   4. determine what the user-visible effect or business impact of failure is
-   4. determine how that failure can be detected
+   5. determine how that failure can be detected
-   5. determine how the failure can be mitigated
+   6. determine how the failure can be mitigated
       1. within the design
       2. outside of the system
-   6. determine how the failure can be remediated
+   7. determine how the failure can be remediated

 The intent is to answer the three questions[^2]: